MakingStan/Oof-Sound/README.md

 link: https://freesound.org/people/thecheeseman/sounds/44429/

-the changes that i made to this sound is that i cutted the duration of the file.
+the changes that i made to this sound is that i cut the duration of the file.